42xel/BAPL2/draft.md

           (£try=code)€finally $try$catch
 One way using specific syntax : $try?catch:finally where [?!:][£€$] are chaining, respectively error, success and unconditional, and $ or ! can be implied.

+------Scoping
+use lexical scoping by default ? how do contexts play into this ? how do promises and vows play into this ?   use § or §§ to denote dynamic scoping ?

+Advantage of static scoping : easier to cleanup memory without requiring user to explicitely do it.

+Lazy binding :
+function1 ...
+    a = £b
+issue : inspecting a promise each function call desired behaviour : linking dynamically upon fns declaration.
+(weirder) desired behaviour : linking dynamically upon first fns call : non easily accounted for, but something to try implementing once the language exist.
+Solution : is this issue actually real if functions are classes and calls are instances ? can't you somehow put this linking in the static part of the class ?

 ------natural language
 very sketchy.